KatsuteDev/Mal4J/README.md

 #### 🌐 Running Tests using GitHub Actions

-Devs running tests through GitHub Actions may do so by running the `MyAnimeList CI` workflow manually in the actions tab of your fork.
+Tests can be run using GitHub Actions by running the `MyAnimeList CI` workflow manually in the actions tab of your fork.
 Note that this requires two secrets, a `MAL_CLIENT` which contains the client ID, and a `MAL_TOKEN` which contains the OAuth token (ex: `Bearer <oauth token>`).

 <p align="right">(<a href="#top">back to top</a>)</p>